johnjericomcustodio/tracer-sentinel/README.md

 - For any system update available, TraceR will then be triggered to upgrade/downgrade followed by the execution of the validation program Sentinel.
 - Sentinel performs the standard ***Feed → Digest → Verify*** sequence on every test input it provides to TraceR and generates a Pass/Fail report.
 - A plot will also be generated to visualize TraceR's work area and map the actual versus expected visit points.
-- By default, Sentinel uses predefined test inputs to validate TraceR, but it can also generate random inputs for reliability and performance testing.
+- By default, Sentinel uses predefined test inputs to validate TraceR, but it can potentially generate random inputs for reliability and performance testing.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>